runkids/vue-condition-watcher/README.md

 ```

 ### Intercepting Request
-The `beforeFetch` can modify conditions before send a request and you can call `cancel` function to stop request
+The `beforeFetch` let you modify conditions before fetch, or you can call `cancel` function to stop fetch.
 ```js
 useConditionWatcher({
   fetcher,